ghostshanky/apify/README.md

 1. Visit the live demo at [https://apify.bolt.host/](https://apify.bolt.host/)
 2. Sign up or log in to your account
-3. Generate API keys in the API Key Manager
+3. Add your API keys in the API Key Manager
 4. Use the API Playground to test endpoints
 5. View your request history and documentation